Mario McDonald Becomes First Michigander to Go Sub-19 in the 50 Yard Free

 That swim by Schutte remains the Michigan High School State Championship D1 Meet Record as well.
 Peel’s 19.87 is the overall record.

-Other top sprint candidates include Ben Sytsma from Grand Rapids Christian, a freshman at Texas A&M who went 19.96 at last year’s state championship meet, but who wasn’t able to better it this year.
+Other top sprint candidates include Ben Sytsma from Grand Rapids Christian, a freshman at Texas A&M who went 19.96 at last year’s state championship meet, but who wasn’t able to better it so far this season.

 The state of Michigan is kind of an interesting place to be a club swimmer.
 It has large, suburban populations, and lots of Dutch genetics built for sprinting, and the scene has historically been dominated by 2-3 large clubs.